Clazex/HollowKnight.GodSeekerPlus/README.md

   + **Halve Damage (HoG Attuned)**: Halve all the damage taken when challenging at Attuned difficulty in Hall of Gods.
   + **Halve Damage (Other Place)**: Halve all the damage taken when not in Godhome boss scenes.
   + **Halve Damage (Pantheons)**: Halve all the damage taken when in pantheons.
   + **Infinite Challenge**: Immediately restart Hall of Gods boss fights upon death.
+Use Dream Warp to return.
 Can be configured to restart on success as well.
-Can use Dream Warp to return.
+Can be configured to restart music (Certain bosses may restart music anyways).
   + **Infinite Grimm Pufferfish**: When fighting in the Hall of Gods, make Troupe Master Grimm and Nightmare King Grimm only do pufferfish attack.
   + **Infinite Radiance Climbing**: When fighting in the Hall of Gods, starts Absolute Radiance boss fight from the end of Phase 2 and reset when starting final phase.
   + **P5 Health**: Reduce boss health in Ascended and Radiant difficulty to match with Attuned difficulty.